 – a reflective talk on personal and structural change in inclusive performing arts

 Over the years we have worked tirelessly to change the idea of who is allowed on stage.
 Drawing from experiences from both previous and existing networks, we wanted to take this opportunity to reflect on the changes that have been made during these years.
 What have we learned from working in inclusive dance?
 Have we gained new audiences or new insights, and how does the personal journey relate to the bigger picture?

-Participants are Emilia Wärff (SE) – Dancer with Danskompaniet Spinn, Rani Nair (SE) – Choreographer, Malin Aghed (SE) – Skapa Manager at GöteborgsOperan and Anna Consolati (IT) – General Manager at Oriente Occidente Dance Festival.
+Participants are Emilia Wärff (SE) – Dancer with Danskompaniet Spinn, Rani Nair (SE) – Choreographer, Elin Svensson (SE) – Producer Dance at Regionteater Väst and Anna Consolati (IT) – General Manager at Oriente Occidente Dance Festival.
 The talk is lead by Catharina Bergil – Head of unit, Performing arts, at the Academy of Music and Drama in Gothenburg.
-The talk takes place at Vara Konserthus – but will also be live-streamed – and is held in English.
+The talk is live-streamed from Vara Konserthus and is held in English.

 Spark Lab Vara is presented in collaboration with Vara Konserthus.

 Danskompaniet Spinn / Producentbyrån – Sweden